lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 In this diagram, the internal implementation of `<date-time>` is on the right.
 Regardless of what the developer passes to `v-model`, we will convert it to a framework agnostic representation.
 In this case, it's `{ year: '', month: '', day: '' }`.
 We then transform it *back* to the desired value when it is updated.

 If the developer was using Luxon, the workflow would be something like `luxon.DateTime()` -> `{ year: '', month: '', day: '' }` -> `luxon.Datetime()`.
-The input *and* output is a luxon DateTime - the developer doesn't need to know or care about the internal representation.
+The input *and* output is a Luxon DateTime - the developer doesn't need to know or care about the internal representation.

 ## Foundations of v-model